LubinKerhuel/hugo/content/post/pitot-build/index.md

 ### Signal conditioning and conversion

 The pressure sensor is placed close (~10cm) to the Pitot tube on the wing.
 The analog to digital conversion is also done on site to avoid noise pollution of analog signal.
 The [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) from Microchip is a high resolution sigma-delta converter with four differential inputs and a programmable gain factor from 1 to 8.
-It has a digital I2C interface to connect to the dsPIC.
+It has a digital I2C interface to connect to the dsPIC and its I2C address can be modified.
+Similar DAC to consider are MCP342x family or the newer MCP346x family or MCP356x providing increased accuracy and higher sampling rate ; The package is smaller thus more difficult to handle for a DIY project.

 The [MP3V5004dp](https://www.nxp.com/part/MP3V5004DP) output analog signal is connected to the [MCP3428](https://www.microchip.com/wwwproducts/en/MCP3428) Sigma-Delta ADC through a first order RC low pass filter with a cut off frequency at $28Hz$ ($R=5.6 kOhm$,$C=1\mu F$).
 The 2nd differential input is connected on a voltage divisor to obtain 1V from the 3.3V reference (480 & 1kOhms). $10\mu F$ decoupling capacitor are used on power supply.
 The I2C bus wires are pulled up with 10kOhm and are connected to a 10pf capacitor protecting from glitches.
 <!-- Measured 480 840 for the divisor.
 Write down 560 and 1.2k -->